 - Limitation of Concrete Cloth

+History of Concrete ClothThe technology of concrete cloth was found for the use of emergency shelters.
+This technology wasn't commercialized for other works.
+Later researches were made on concrete cloth and incredible product was introduced to construction field.
 The concept of concrete cloth was first proposed by Brewen and Crawford in 2005.
 Later the research was conducted and the British Engineering Company found the Revolutionary material called as Concrete Cloth or Concrete Canvas.
 It is a new era product in the field of construction.

 Material Properties of Concrete ClothThe material property of concrete are its strength and physical properties:

 Strength of Concrete ClothThe typical strength is discussed below:

 Compressive StrengthAn early high strength is required for concrete cloth.
 Compressive strength test on concrete cloth is based on ASTM C473 part 07.
 Compressive strength of 38 MPa was obtained on 7th day.
 The 10th day compressive strength was recorded at 40MPa and then 10 day compressive Young’s modulus was 500 MPa.

 Bending Test on Concrete ClothIt is the ability of material to resist the bending forces.
 The 7-day minimum bending stress is 3.3 MPa and bending modulus is 180 MPa.

 Abrasive Resistance TestThe resistance exerted by the body for abrasive action is abrasion resistance.
 As per ASTM C1353 part 8, the standard method used to calculate a materials abrasive resistance, concrete cloth lost 60% less weight than that of marble over 2000 repeated cycles.